Dissipative $\Lambda$CDM model with causal sign-switching bulk viscous pressure

-For introducing the description of a UDM fluid, we will follow the approach made in literatures \cite{PhysRevD.76.103519, PhysRevD.85.043003}.
+For introducing the description of a UDM fluid, we will follow the approach made in literature \cite{PhysRevD.76.103519, PhysRevD.85.043003}.
 First, we define the equilibrium energy density of the unified dark fluid as $\rho_{eq}$ and it's equilibrium pressure as $p_{eq}$.
-Then, by assuming a barotropic relation connecting the equilibrium energy density and pressure, we express it's equation of state as, $p_{eq}=\omega_{e}(\rho_{eq})\rho_{eq}$.
-By substituting this relation in the definition of adiabatic speed of sound, i.e, $c^2_{s}=\partial p_{eq}/\partial \rho_{eq}$, we can differentiate and obtain,
+With reference to the standard model, it is possible to take, $\rho_{eq}=\rho_m+\Lambda,$ (in units of $8\pi G =1$) and $p_{eq}=\omega_{e}\rho_{eq}$ \cite{PhysRevD.76.103519}.
+Here, $\omega_{e}(\rho_{eq})$ represents barotropic equation of state of UDM fluid.
+As a result the Friedmann equations are,